-Close Contact

-- Someone who has been face to face for at least 15 minutes with someone who has tested positive for COVID-19, or been in the same closed space for at least 2 hours, when that person was potentially infectious. - Being a close contact means there is a significant risk of becoming infected with COVID-19.
+Someone who has been face to face for at least 15 minutes with someone who has tested positive for COVID-19 or been in the same closed space for at least 2 hours, when that person was Close Contact potentially infectious.
+Being a close contact means there is a significant risk of becoming infected with COVID-19.
+Someone who has been tested for COVID-19 and the result was positive for the virus.
+Confirmed Case This means that you have been infected with COVID-19 and there is a risk that you could spread the virus to other people.
+Physically removing germs, dirt and organic matter from surfaces.
+Cleaning alone does not kill germs, but by reducing the numbers Cleaning of germs on surfaces, cleaning helps to reduce the risk of spreading infection.
+Means using chemicals to kill germs on surfaces.
+This process does not necessarily clean dirty surfaces or remove Disinfection germs, but by killing germs that remain on surfaces after cleaning, disinfection further reduces the risk of spreading infection.
+Simple actions to minimize the spread of the virus: Do not shake hands, hug or kiss as a greeting.
+Maintain 1.5 metres apart from other people.
+When waiting in lines or walking through busy areas, be patient, Social Distancing give others space so that they can give you space.
+The easiest way to maintain social distancing is to stay home whenever possible and limit the number of trips you make from home.
+An employee who is over 65 years old, diagnosed with medical Vulnerable Employees conditions and/or existing weakened immune systems.

-Confirmed Case

-- Someone who has been tested for COVID-19 and the result was positive for the virus. - This means that you have been infected with COVID-19 and there is a risk that you could spread the virus to other people. - Physically removing germs, dirt and organic matter from surfaces.

-Cleaning

-Cleaning alone does not kill germs, but by reducing the numbers of germs on surfaces, cleaning helps to reduce the risk of spreading infection.

-Disinfection

-- Means using chemicals to kill germs on surfaces. - This process does not necessarily clean dirty surfaces or remove germs, but by killing germs that remain on surfaces after cleaning, disinfection further reduces the risk of spreading infection.

-Simple actions to minimize the spread of the virus:

-- Do not shake hands, hug or kiss as a greeting. - Maintain 1.5 metres apart from other people.

-Social Distancing

-- When waiting in lines or walking through busy areas, be patient, give others space so that they can give you space. - The easiest way to maintain social distancing is to stay home whenever possible and limit the number of trips you make from home.

-Vulnerable Employees

-- An employee who is over 65 years old, diagnosed with medical conditions and/or existing weakened immune systems. - An agency, department or government body that regulates and enforces legislation and regulations.